 As both a writer and an editor, I often find manuscript errors created by inconsistency in mechanical conventions.
-A few typical examples are:
+Some common errors are:

 - Chapter headings that use numbers (Chapter 1) at the start of a manuscript but then are inexplicably spelled out later on (Chapter Ten).